-Students who may be requesting accommodations due to disabilities are encouraged to familiarize themselves with procedures and policies regarding disability support services at the following website: http://disabilityservices.rutgers.edu.
+Rutgers University welcomes students with disabilities into all of its educational programs.
+In order to receive consideration for reasonable accommodations, students with a disability have to familiarize themselves with procedures and policies regarding disability support services at the following website: https://ods.rutgers.edu.
 It is recommended that students seeking accommodations begin filing paperwork as soon as possible as the documentation review process may take up to 30 business days.
 Students are encouraged to speak with the instructor about these issues at the beginning of the term.
-All such conversations are kept strictly confidential.
+All such conversations will be kept strictly confidential.